 Montreal Canadiens – Brendan Gallagher

 Gallagher may be diminutive, at just 5-foot-9, 181 pounds, but he brings a ton of talent to the ice.
-Additionally, at a cap hit of just $3.75 million per season for the next three years, he’s an absolute steal for a Montreal franchise that’s in need of something positive.
+Additionally, at a cap hit of just $3.75 million per season for the next two years, he’s an absolute steal for a Montreal franchise that is finally on the upswing.
 Gallagher is one of the more under-appreciated players in all of hockey.

 Nashville Predators – Mattias Ekholm

 Mattias Ekholm has long been an under-appreciated player with the Nashville Predators.
 A longtime member of the stout Predators’ defensive core, he has faded into a background role behind Ryan Ellis, Roman Josi, and, before he was traded, P.K.
 Subban.

 Last season, Ekholm set a career record and ranked second among Nashville defensemen in points with 44.
 Over the past five seasons, his plus-minus is a whopping plus-82, and he has never missed more than two games in any of those campaigns.
 Ekholm may not receive the same attention as his fellow Music City blueliners, but he is every bit as valuable, and at $3.75 million until 2021-22, he’s an absolute steal.

 New Jersey Devils – Nico Hischier

 A number one overall pick is rarely undervalued (although we’ve already discussed another in Johnson).
 Still, Nico Hischier was shockingly overlooked in his rookie year.
 He posted 52 points and helped turn the Devils from an all but irrelevant squad into a playoff team.
 Taylor Hall even credited Hischier as a major factor in earning him the Hart Trophy.